CGCooke/Blog/_posts/2020-07-07-Bayesian-Camera-Calibration.md

 In this post, we will combine a *prior* belief (probability distributions) about some of the camera's parameters, with measured 2D-3D scene correspondances.
 By combining these two sources of information, we can compute *posterior* distributions for each camera parameter.

-Because we have a probability distribution, we can understand how certain we are about each paramter.
+Because we have a probability distribution, we can understand how certain we are about each parameter.

 Let's start by building a model.